 - Updated grades and hours for certain types of courses that were left off the application and did not appear on any official transcript at the time of processing, including:

-- Honors (H) AMCAS does not add the Honors type if omitted by the applicant
+- Honors (H) The AMCAS program does not add the Honors type if omitted by the applicant.

 - Any other sections or items in your application.